BloodyDerby/biosentiers-frontend/CONTRIBUTING.md

 ## Implementation notes

+* QR code generation is accomplished with non-Angular libraries:
+  [node-qrcode][node-qrcode] and [biosentiers-qrcode][biosentiers-qrcode].
-* The [ng2-qrcode][ng2-qrcode] package depends on the third-party [qrcode.js][qrcodejs] library, which must be loaded into the page for QR code generation to work.
+  They must be loaded into the page for QR code generation to work.

-  This is accomplished by including the `node_modules/qrcodejs2/qrcode.min.js` files in the `scripts` section of `angular-cli.json`.
+  This is accomplished by including their files in `node_modules` in the `scripts` section of `angular-cli.json`.

+  The libraries' global variables must also be declared, e.g. `declare const qrcodelib: any;`.